Background & Trigger

 Let us stop calling it insurgency or terrorism and then dismiss it as a law and order problem.
 Call it the modern conventional war, which India would have to fight.
 Dread the day terrorist or the separatist organisations lay their hands on TNWs.
 Therefore let army reorient herself.

-This debate was published in the Sept, 18 Edition of the Fauji India Magazine and compiled by Col. Vinay Dalvi.
-He can be reached on his email: firstname.lastname@example.org
+(This debate was published in the Sept, 18 issue of the Fauji India Magazine and compiled by Mission Victory India Founder & Director Col. Vinay B Dalvi.
+He can be reached on Twitter: @vinaybaliram, Email ID: email@example.com, firstname.lastname@example.org.Views expressed are the respondents own and do not reflect the editorial policy of Mission Victory India)